caderob/hacker-cheatsheet/06 Client-side Attacks/01 Target Reconnaissance/01 Information Gathering.md

 >```
 >OS{b657f9d1e4b94460c7684ecaf1708353}

-Lab 2 - Find a hidden PDF file and extract the flag in the metadata
+Lab 2 - Start VM #2 and use gobuster to bruteforce the contents of the web server.
+Specify "pdf" as the filetype and find a document other than old.pdf and brochure.pdf.
+After you identify the file, download it and extract the flag in the metadata.
 >``` shell
+># Using gobuster to bruteforce the contents of the web server (Specifing "pdf" as the filetype)
 >kali@kali:~$ gobuster dir -u http://192.168.103.197 -w /usr/share/wordlists/dirb/common.txt -x pdf -t 5
 >
 >># ========== Expected Result ==========